ThereseSAP/MyKotaApp/README.md

 Deployment Prerequisites (XSUAA must be the same as MyKotaSrv)
 1. Create XSUAA instance using xs-security.json found in MyKotaApp in BTP

+Additional: Logout Button
+1. Updated "Right side Button" into "Logout" Button

+Authorization Behavior:
+1. If user is Unauthorized to READ/GET data:
+    - Poput message of error
+    - Message Page screen to block screen